uikit/uikit-site/docs/pages/switcher.md

 ### Keyboard interaction

-The toggle navigation can be accessed through keyboard using the following keys.
+The toggle navigation can be accessed through the keyboard using the following keys.

 - The <kbd>tab</kbd> or <kbd>shift+tab</kbd> keys place focus on the active toggle in the toggle navigation.
 If the focus already is on the active toggle, the focus will move to the next element outside the toggle navigation.
 - The <kbd>left/right arrow</kbd> or <kbd>up/down arrow</kbd> keys, depending on the orientation, navigate through the toggles.
 If the focus is on the last toggle, it moves to the first toggle.